eNMS-automation/eNMS/README.md

 ## 1. Network creation

-Nodes and links can be created either one by one, or all at once by importing an Excel spreadsheet.
+Devices and links can be created either one by one, or all at once by importing an Excel spreadsheet.

 Once created, all objects are displayed in a sortable and searchable table, from which they can be edited and deleted.